-Depression is “living in a black hole” or having a feeling of impending doom.
+Depression is "living in a black hole" or feeling impending doom.
 However, some depressed people don't feel sad at all—they may feel lifeless, empty, and apathetic, or men, in particular, may even feel angry, aggressive, and restless.
 Whatever the symptoms, depression is different from normal sadness in that it engulfs your day-to-day life, interfering with your ability to work, study, eat, sleep, and have fun.
-The feelings of helplessness, hopelessness, and worthlessness are intense and unrelenting, with little, if any, relief.
+In addition, the feelings of helplessness, hopelessness, and worthlessness are intense and unrelenting, with little, if any, relief.

 Medications and psychotherapy are effective for most people with depression.
 Your primary care doctor or psychiatrist can prescribe medications to relieve symptoms.
 However, many people with depression also benefit from seeing a psychiatrist, psychologist, or other mental health professional.

 If you have severe depression, you may need a hospital stay, or you may need to participate in an outpatient treatment program until your symptoms improve.

-Antidepressants are very helpful in the treatment of depression.
+Antidepressants are beneficial in the treatment of depression.

 Antidepressants aren't considered addictive, but sometimes physical dependence (which is different from addiction) can occur.